ddirks/thredds-doc/src/main/jekyll/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

 ## System requirements

 {% include note.html content="
-Users of GCJ and OS-provided packages (linux) for Java and/or Tomcat may want to reference the http://www.unidata.ucar.edu/mailing_lists/archives/thredds/[THREDDS mailing list] for installation help."
+Users of GCJ and OS-provided packages (linux) for Java and/or Tomcat may want to reference the [THREDDS mailing list](http://www.unidata.ucar.edu/mailing_lists/archives/thredds/) for installation help."
 %}

 * Oracle Java 8 (latest version)